Julius Evola: Personal life

-Evola was childless and never married.
-He spent his postwar years in his Rome apartment.
-He died on 11 June 1974 in Rome from congestive heart failure.
+Evola was childless and never married, but as a young man he had a relationship with the writer Sibilla Aleramo.
+He spent his postwar years in his apartment in Rome.
+He died on 11 June 1974 in Rome of congestive heart failure.
 His ashes, per his will, were deposited in a hole cut in a glacier on Monte Rosa in the Pennine Alps.

 Influence on the far-right

-At one time Italian Fascist leader Benito Mussolini, the Nazi Grail seeker Otto Rahn, and the Romanian fascist sympathiser and religious historian Mircea Eliade admired Evola.
+At one time Italian Fascist leader Benito Mussolini, the Nazi Grail-seeker Otto Rahn, and the Romanian fascist sympathiser and religious historian Mircea Eliade admired Evola.
 After World War II, Evola's writings continued to influence many European far-right political, racist and neo-fascist movements.
 He is widely translated in French, Spanish, partly in German, and mostly in Hungarian (the largest number of his translated works).
-Franco Ferraresi described Evola in 1987 as "possibly the most important intellectual figure for the Radical Right in contemporary Europe" but "virtually known outside the Right".
+Franco Ferraresi described Evola in 1987 as "possibly the most important intellectual figure for the Radical Right in contemporary Europe" but "virtually unknown outside the Right".
 He is described by Stanley Payne (in 1996) and Stephen Atkins (2004) as the leading neo-fascist intellectual in Europe until his death in 1974.
 Giorgio Almirante referred to him as "our Marcuse—only better."
-But outside Italy, France and Germany, Evola was not well known until around 1990 when he received wider English language publication, according to Furlong.
+But outside Italy, France and Germany, Evola was not well known until around 1990 when he received wider English-language publication, according to Furlong.

-Richard Drake wrote that Evola advocated for terrorism.
+Richard Drake wrote that Evola advocated terrorism.
 Peter Merkl noted that Evola's advocacy of force was part of his appeal to the radical right.
 Wolff wrote: "The debate around his 'moral and political' responsibility for terrorist actions perpetrated by right-wing extremist groups in Italy between 1969 and 1980 began as soon as Evola died in 1974 and have not yet come to an end."